Policies and Appeals

 **A “required” course is one that is specified by their program of study or by the general education requirements of the School of Engineering as being required of all students to earn a degree.

 A student can apply for reenrollment from suspension through the Return to University form in SIS (bottom left) and follow the deadlines under REENROLLMENT.
 The student should briefly describe their activities since suspension and future academic goals.
 Students can request to transfer 3-4 academic credits taken elsewhere while on academic suspension.
 Students must be readmitted to the School of their previous enrollment.
-That is, even if a student plans to transfer from UVA Engineering to another undergraduate school at the University, the student must first be readmitted to UVA Engineering.
+Even if a student plans to transfer from UVA Engineering to another undergraduate school at the University, the student must first be readmitted to UVA Engineering.

 A second suspension is final, and the student is not allowed to return to the University.